What should you learn to stay relevant in 2021 and beyond?

 But it is worth understanding some of what’s going on in the background of your tax preparation software.
 And if you ever decide to hire an accountant, knowing how to do your own taxes will help you choose a good one.

 Taxes can get quite complex (especially if you’re self-employed or own property), but the basics for most employees are simple enough.
-This guide from HowStuffWorks gives a great overview, including some history to help you understand how we arrived at the current tax system.
+For a general overview, check out our guide to taxes for college students.

 (I recognize this section is U.S.-centric.
 If you’re from a different country, I’m sure there are similar resources for understanding your country’s tax system, which is probably less complex than that of the United States).